Hair sheep primer

 Hair sheep breeding stock should not be allowed to get as "fat" as conventional wooled breeds.
 If a hair sheep ewe has a high degree of external fat, she will have more internal fat than a wooled sheep in similar body condition.
 There is only so much room in a ewe.
 If she is full of forage, fat, and babies, she may have trouble keeping everything inside.
 She is also more likely to experience lambing difficulties, if her body cavity contains excess fat.

 As with wooled sheep, hair sheep lambs that will be retained for breeding should not be overfed.
-There is some evidence to suggest that overfeeding prepubertal females can have a detrimental effect on lifetime milk production.
+There is some evidence to suggest that overfeeding prepubertal females can have a detrimental effect on lifetime milk production, as overfeeding results in the deposition of fat in the udder.
 Overfeeding can also have a negative effect on semen quality in the male.

 Growth and carcass quality

 As previously mentioned, many of the hair sheep breeds fatten more like goats, from the inside-out.
-As compared to most wooled breeds, they deposit more fat around their internal organs.
+As compared to most wooled breeds, they deposit more fat around their internal organs (kidney and heart) .
 When compared at an equal degree of finish (12th rib back fat depth), the carcasses from hair sheep lambs will have a higher percentage of kidney and heart fat than their woolly counterparts.

 Dorpers are an exception, as they fatten similarly as wooled sheep.

-Also, because they are small or medium-sized breeds, hair sheep lambs should not be fed to heavy weights (over 120 lbs.) as this will likely result in overfat carcasses with significant amounts of kidney and heart fat.
-Finish weights can be increased by crossing hair sheep ewes with larger-framed terminal sire breeds, but the lambs will still not finish as heavy as crosses between Western White-faced ewes (e.g. Rambouillet) and large terminal sire breeds (e.g. Suffolk).
+Because they are small or medium-sized breeds, hair sheep lambs should not be fed to as heavy weights (e.g. over 120 lbs.) as this will likely result in overfat carcasses with significant amounts of kidney and heart fat.
+Finish weights can be increased by crossing hair sheep ewes with larger-framed terminal sire breeds, but the lambs will still not finish as heavy as crosses between western white-faced ewes (e.g. Rambouillet) and large terminal sire breeds (e.g. Suffolk).
+Finish weights will also vary with the genetics of hair sheep.
+For example, there are some Katahdin ewes that weigh over 200 lbs.

 Because of their smaller mature weights, hair sheep are probably best suited to the ethnic markets that tend to prefer lambs less than 100 lbs.
 In fact, many ethnic customers show a preference for hair sheep lambs.